factorial-io/phabalicious/docs/installation.md

 ## Install it as a project dependency

-* run `composer require factorial-io/phabalicious`
+* run `composer require --dev factorial-io/phabalicious`

 Note, phabalicious is using Symfony 4 so you might get some unresolvable conflicts (Merge Requests welcome!)